HmidiSlim/Controling-leds-via-a-web-interface/README.md

 # Controling-leds-via-a-web-interface
-The project consists on creating a web interface for controlling leds.
+The project consists of creating a web interface for controlling leds.
 Technologies used:
 -Bootstrap
 -Nodejs